 Controlling The Asset

 Financial success is not about where your money is; it’s about how you can use that money to create wealth.
 This is far different than simply buying a stock and praying that the value of that stock will go up.
 Big time investors never buy 100 shares of stock to keep.
 Many big investors buy as many shares of a company stock as needed to get some level of control of the company.
-So if you have the resources and capital to take control of a company, and you think it’s a great investment, do it.
-But if you want to take a chance on a company, buy their stock and hope it goes up.
+So if you have the resources and capital to take control of a company and invest in something like these REIT Aktien (REIT stocks) because you think it’s a great investment, then, by all means, you should do it.
+That being said, if you want to take a chance on a company, you should buy their stock and hope it goes up.
 The reality is you might as well go to Las Vegas and gamble, because you have no control in driving the value of that stock higher.

 In the old days, the family had total control of the farm.
 The family could affect the growth and outcome of the farm they owned and controlled.
 Today, in generating family wealth, dabbling in stocks and mutual funds doesn’t provide the ownership and control that is needed to pass on wealth successfully.
 The elements that affect these types of legacies are taxes, risk, creditors, and luck.
 In defense of many who follow this strategy, professional advice has told them this is the only way to create wealth.